klarna/klarna-on-demand-ios/doc/integration.md

 ##Supplying your API key
 In order to use the SDK, you will need an API key to identify yourself.
 You can get one from our [developer site (coming soon)](http://developers.klarna.com/).

-We recommend setting your API key in your AppDelegate in the manner shown below:
+We recommend setting your API key in your AppDelegate in the manner shown below.
+If you don't have a key of your own yet the one listed below will work as well but will not properly represent your application:

 ```objective-c
 #import "AppDelegate.h"